 The Hugo 2 is a strange one.
-It's just about small enough to take with you (though this is clearly the intention, as it has its own built-in battery), but a little too large to sit in a pocket.
-So it's not ideal for on-the-go listening.
+It's just about small enough to take with you (this is clearly the intention, as it has its own built-in battery), but a little too large to sit in a pocket, so it's not ideal for on-the-go listening.
 It's also not the easiest device to use at times, mostly thanks to its system of coloured lights, which can get confusing.
+It's also at the higher end of the price scale, so entry-level users seeking a bargain may want to consider a cheaper alternative.

 So what's it doing on this list, you might ask.
 Two words for you: sound quality.
 It's very difficult indeed to fault the way Hugo 2 converts and delivers your digital audio files.
 And not just sparklingly high res ones, but lower-quality files, too – whatever you feed it, Hugo 2 serves up a detailed, dynamic and punchy performance.

 There are plenty of inputs to take advantage of, plus aptX Bluetooth as well.
 See past its quirky looks, and you'll be rewarded with a handsomely detailed, dynamic and punchy performance.
 No wonder it has won What Hi-Fi?
 Awards for its efforts.

 Read the full Chord Hugo 2 review